The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 Japanese Classic Manga

 Have you watched Death Note?
-That’ classic manga style.
-The history of this began with comics, which later became a popular animated series using 2D technology.
-In the classic approach, manga should be black and white.
-However, using other colors is also allowed.
+That's a classic example of manga style.
+The origins of this art form began with comics, eventually blossoming into a popular animated series using 2D technology.
+Traditionally, manga is black and white, though using other colors is also acceptable.
+This unique style caters to a specific audience.

-This is a specific style for a specific audience.
-For example, if you have an international business and you plan to develop your market in Japan, then this style will be an excellent bridge for potential consumers.
-It’s definitely possible to create a promotional video or tell a story within this style.
+For instance, if you have an international business and are looking to expand into the Japanese market, adopting this style can serve as an excellent bridge to potential consumers.
+You can certainly create a promotional video or tell a story using this captivating style.

-The 20 best examples of Manga are here.
+Check out the 20 best examples of Manga here.

 Resources to learn more about classic manga in animation